pablodecm/phd_thesis/src/105_chapter_5.md

 the original dataset are effectively removed.
-This has been tested by injecting up to 100 times the expected SM contribution of simulated HH production events to a dataset of simulated QCD multi-jet events.
+This has been tested by injecting up to 100 times the expected SM contribution of simulated HH production events to a dataset of simulated QCD multi-jet events [@DeCastroManzano:2017yqy].
 The distributions of the various variables after hemisphere mixing are not affected by the presence of signal, and are compatible with the QCD multi-jet component, which is the majority component.
 The level of